e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 6.1 Connections and hierarchy

+A wire names its two endpoints by path, and those paths run down the hierarchy of children.
+How deep a path may reach decides whether a parent addresses a grandchild's [port](#g-port) directly or every intermediate level must re-export it;
+that question comes first here, followed by what type-checks a wire once both endpoints resolve, how many connections each side may take, and what becomes of the ports left unconnected.

+#### How far a path may reach

-- **Deep connection paths** are allowed, with one structural rule: both endpoints must resolve **within the [assembly](#g-assembly) type being defined**.
-You may deep-route into structure you declared (`Cessna172` routing its single `trn` input to `systems/ldg/{left,right,nose}/trn_field` in one visible block — no per-level re-exports); you may only connect [port](#g-port)-level into submodels held **generically** (`World` connects `terrain/field => aircraft/trn` and knows nothing more).
-This kills the re-export ceremony where it is ceremony, and preserves substitutability where the [boundary](#g-boundary) is load-bearing.
-Operationally: a path may traverse any chain of concretely-typed fields and stops at the first generically-held child, whose [faces](#g-face) are the only things addressable beyond that point — a rule about the *declaration's* knowledge, not the build's (a deep path into a generic child is forbidden even where the concrete instantiation would resolve it, because it hard-codes one implementation and breaks on substitution).
+**Rule.** Deep connection paths are allowed, with one structural rule: both endpoints must resolve **within the [assembly](#g-assembly) type being defined**.

+The rule has two halves.
+You may deep-route into structure you declared:
+`Cessna172` routes its single `trn` input to `systems/ldg/{left,right,nose}/trn_field` in one visible block, with no per-level re-exports.
+You may only connect port-level into submodels held **generically**: `World` connects `terrain/field => aircraft/trn` and knows nothing more.

+**Why.** The rule kills the re-export ceremony where it is ceremony, and preserves substitutability where the [boundary](#g-boundary) is load-bearing.

+The permission and the restriction meet in a single traversal: a path may traverse any chain of concretely-typed fields, and it stops at the first generically-held child, whose [faces](#g-face) are the only things addressable beyond that point.
+This is a rule about the *declaration's* knowledge, not the build's.
+A deep path into a generic child is forbidden even where the concrete instantiation would resolve it, because it hard-codes one implementation and breaks on substitution.

 Enforcement lives in the path-resolution primitive itself (`resolve`, [§13.3][s13-3]), which walks declared field types alongside instances.
-- Paths are validated at build time; renames break loudly.
+Paths are validated at build time, and renames break loudly.

+#### Type-checking a wire

-- **Two clauses type-check a wire** ([§11.2][s11-2]).
-The **nominal bound check** is stated over declaration evaluations: the producer's declaration at `Float64` must be `<:` the consumer's entry at `Float64` — one uniform rule, degenerating to exact equality for a concrete entry, violated as `WireTypeMismatch`.
-Beside it, and **for a continuous consumer only**, the **walk-compatibility clause**: a walking producer leaf (the producer declared `T` there) requires a `T` entry, while a [pinned](#g-walked) producer leaf satisfies either, frozen values embedding upward under any [activation](#g-activation).
-Both sides are declaration functions of `T`, so the clause is decided in [Stratum](#g-stratum) A by evaluating them at a marker scalar — declaration reading, no user stage code ([§12.1][s12-1]) — and a violation is `WalkingFaceAtFrozenEntry`, naming both endpoints, the leaf and both declared leaf types, with both remedies in the message: declare the entry `T` if the consumer promotes, or feed it from a non-walking source if the freeze is genuine. **The [tier](#g-tier) scope is load-bearing, not tidiness.** A discrete consumer takes the bound check alone, because its stages read exclusively at real [ticks](#g-tick) in the [nominal](#g-nominal) world — a `Dual`-carrying [cell](#g-cell) exists only inside activations the discrete tier never runs in ([§12.4][s12-4]) — so a continuous producer feeding a discrete consumer is unconditionally legal (row 167).
-The clause is also what gives the two [contract](#g-contract) sides their **failure asymmetry**: the input-side forgotten-`T` — the habitual `Float64` written at an entry whose consumer really promotes — fails at the *first nominal build*, at the wire, with both endpoints named, because an input has a build-time counterparty; the output side has none, so its forgotten-`T` lurks (loudly, never silently) until the first `Dual` activation ([§11.2][s11-2]).
+**Rule.** Two clauses type-check a wire ([§11.2][s11-2]).

+**The nominal bound check** is stated over declaration evaluations: the producer's declaration at `Float64` must be `<:` the consumer's entry at `Float64`.
+It is one uniform rule, degenerating to exact equality for a concrete entry.
+A violation is `WireTypeMismatch`.

+Beside it, and **for a continuous consumer only**, stands the **walk-compatibility clause**.
+A walking producer leaf — the producer declared `T` there — requires a `T` entry.
+A [pinned](#g-walked) producer leaf satisfies either entry: frozen values embed upward under any [activation](#g-activation) (a re-run of Stratum C at a given scalar type).

+Both sides are declaration functions of `T`, so the clause is decided in [Stratum](#g-stratum) A (one of the build's three phases: structure, schedule, activation) by evaluating them at a marker scalar.
+That is declaration reading;
+no user stage code runs ([§12.1][s12-1]).
+A violation is `WalkingFaceAtFrozenEntry`, naming both endpoints, the leaf and both declared leaf types.
+The message carries both remedies: declare the entry `T` if the consumer promotes, or feed it from a non-walking source if the freeze is genuine.

+**The [tier](#g-tier) scope is load-bearing, not tidiness.** A discrete consumer takes the bound check alone, because its stages read exclusively at real [ticks](#g-tick) in the [nominal](#g-nominal) world (the `Float64` activation, and a declaration's `Float64` face).
+A `Dual`-carrying [cell](#g-cell) exists only inside activations the discrete tier never runs in ([§12.4][s12-4]).
+A continuous producer feeding a discrete consumer is therefore unconditionally legal (row 167).

+The same clause also gives the two [contract](#g-contract) sides their **failure asymmetry**.
+The input-side forgotten-`T` — the habitual `Float64` written at an entry whose consumer really promotes — fails at the *first nominal build*, at the wire, with both endpoints named, because an input has a build-time counterparty.
+The output side has none, so its forgotten-`T` lurks until the first `Dual` activation; it lurks loudly, never silently ([§11.2][s11-2]).

+#### Fan-out and fan-in

+Fan-out is free: one producer, many consumers.
+The converse is strict.

+**Rule.** Every input port takes **exactly one** connection, no exceptions;
+aggregation is junctions ([§6.2][s6-2]).

-- Fan-out is free (one producer, many consumers).
-The converse is strict: every input port takes **exactly one** connection, no exceptions (aggregation is junctions, [§6.2][s6-2]).
-The rule spans levels: an input fed both inside a sub-assembly and by an ancestor's deep route is a two-producers build error — deep routing cannot silently double-feed.
+The rule spans levels: an input fed both inside a sub-assembly and by an ancestor's deep route is a two-producers build error.
+Deep routing cannot silently double-feed.

+#### Unconnected ports

-- No auto-bubbling of unconnected inputs (row 43).
-- Unconnected output ports: legal, silently, with no build-time warning (row 84).
-  Unconnected input ports: build error
+There is no auto-bubbling of unconnected inputs (row 43).
+Unconnected output ports are legal, silently, with no build-time warning (row 84).
+Unconnected input ports are a build error, with no silent defaults.

-  (no silent defaults). **The check is a whole-tree property, not a per-declaration one**: within a single assembly declaration an unfed child input is simply *awaiting a claim from above* — a sibling wire, an ancestor's deep route, or an `input_connections` entry handing the obligation up one level ([§11.6][s11-6]).
+**The check is a whole-tree property, not a per-declaration one.** Within a single assembly declaration an unfed child input is simply *awaiting a claim from above*: a sibling wire, an ancestor's deep route, or an `input_connections` entry handing the obligation up one level ([§11.6][s11-6]).
 The error fires at the root build for any input whose obligation chain never terminates.
 The one legitimate terminus fed by no [component](#g-component) is the root assembly's own input face — a root slot ([§9.3][s9-3]).

 ### 6.2 Aggregation: explicit summing junctions